novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 When he arrived at the hotel, it was just lunchtime, so he set up a separate meeting with Lee Hyun-woo.

-"I heard from An-young that you're having a workshop here?"
+"I heard from Ah-young that you're having a workshop here?"

 "Yes, that's right."